Generative Engine Optimization (GEO)

 2. Intent Orchestration and Query Fan-Out

-• “How are parenting arrangements decided?”
+• “How is parenting time determined?”

-To achieve this:
+To implement this:

 3. Platform-Aware Optimization